 Easy to use

-Joint compound is also known as drywall mud or just mud.
-It’s comprised mainly of gypsum and limestone, but it also has other materials such as clay, mica, perlite, and starch.
+Joint compound is the same as drywall mud or just mud.
+It's comprised mainly of gypsum and limestone, but it also has other materials such as clay, mica, perlite, and starch.
 Joint compound has a spreadable consistency similar to mud, which is how it got its common name.
 However, the consistency depends on the specific type of joint compound.
-In general, it's used for heavy wall repairing projects or for new drywall installation.
-Joint compound can also be used to fix small holes or smooth out divots in walls.

 Uses and Cost

 The primary use for joint compound is to seam and smooth new drywall installations.
 It’s sold premixed in 1-quart to 5-gallon containers or in a powdered form you can mix yourself with water.
-Although it can be used for smaller projects, it is sold in large containers and designed to cover a large area.
+Although you can use it for filling holes and other smaller projects, it is sold in large containers and designed to cover a large area.
 It also takes joint compound some time to dry—up to 24 hours before it’s sandable or paintable.
 There are four types of joint compound:

 Joint compound is relatively inexpensive.
 Although it doesn’t cost a lot up front, it doesn’t make sense to purchase a large container of the substance for minor repair projects.
 Also, some homeowners may find it hard to get a smooth finish when using joint compound because of its consistency, and it does take some practice and patience to get a seamless finish.

-- Lightweight spackling compound contains fine aggregate with sodium silicate and an adhesive.
-It is designed for repairing smaller dings, holes, and cracks.
-It doesn't sand well and is only meant for quick, small fixes.
+- Lightweight spackling compound: Contains fine aggregate with sodium silicate and an adhesive; designed for repairing smaller dings, holes, and cracks; doesn't sand well; only meant for quick, small fixes

-- Standard/All-purpose spackling compound is gypsum-based (similar to joint compound) and designed for repairing larger holes, gouges and cracks in drywall.
+- Standard/all-purpose spackling compound: Gypsum-based (similar to joint compound); repairs larger holes, gouges, and cracks in drywall

-- Acrylic spackling compound, like vinyl, is flexible and can be applied to drywall, stone, brick, wood, or plaster.
+- Acrylic spackling compound: Flexible like vinyl; can be applied to drywall, stone, brick, wood, or plaster; can be used outdoors

-- Epoxy spackling compound is an oil-based filler that's used to repair holes, gouges, cracks, or other imperfections in wood.
+- Epoxy spackling compound: Oil-based filler; repairs holes, gouges, cracks, or other imperfections in wood; can be used outdoors

 Uses and Cost